Observability Guide

 If MCPHangarHighConsecutiveFailures fires:

-Check provider logs for errors
+Check MCP server logs for errors

-Verify provider command/configuration
+Verify MCP server command/configuration

-Provider Start Errors
+MCP Server Start Errors

 Common patterns and fixes: